PRIMARY INSTRUCTOR CERTIFICATION

 The re-certification application and supporting documents should be sent in thirty (30) days prior to the expiration date, but not more than sixty (60) days prior to the expiration date.
 If this is done, the new expiration date will be the current expiration date plus three years.
 If the re-certification application is sent in more than sixty (60) days prior to the expiration date, the new expiration date will be adjusted accordingly.

 For instance, if an instructor submitted for recertification seven (7) months ahead of time, the new re-certification period would end seven (7) months earlier than if the instructor had applied 30 days before the expiration.

 Effective July 1, 2017, there is a $50.00 fee for all re-certifications.
 Payment must be made by check or money order.
-Please make checks out to Law Enforcement Training Board and mail to: P. O. Box 313, Plainfield, IN 46168.
+Please make checks out to Law Enforcement Training Board and mail to: 5402 South County Road 700 East, Plainfield, IN 46168.
 Re-certifications will not be processed until fee is received in full.